microsoft/vscode-react-native/README.md

 If you don’t wish to send usage data to Microsoft, please follow the instructions below to disable its collection.

-* Edit VSCodeTelemetrySettings.json file at ~/.vscode-react-native and add "optIn":false.
+* Edit VSCodeTelemetrySettings.json file at ~/.vscode-react-native and add `optIn:false`.